How to integrate Slackbot MCP with Claude Code

 List all channelsLists conversations available to the user with various filters and search options.

-List all usersRetrieves a paginated list of all users, including comprehensive details, profile information, status, and team memberships, in a slack workspace; data may not be real-time.
+List all usersRetrieves a paginated list of all users with profile details, status, and team memberships in a Slack workspace; data may not be real-time.

-List Slack filesLists files and their metadata within a slack workspace, filterable by user, channel, timestamp, or type; this action returns metadata only, not file content.
+List Slack filesLists files and their metadata within a Slack workspace, filterable by user, channel, timestamp, or type; returns metadata only, not file content.

-List remindersLists all reminders with their details for the authenticated slack user; returns an empty list if no reminders exist.
+List remindersLists all reminders with their details for the authenticated Slack user; returns an empty array if no reminders exist (valid state, not an error).

 List remote filesRetrieve information about a team's remote files.